openfaas/faas/README.md

 ## Get started with OpenFaaS

+### Official documentation and blog
+See our documentation on [docs.openfaas.com](https://docs.openfaas.com/)

+Read latest news on OpenFaaS from the community [blog](https://www.openfaas.com/blog/)

 ### Hands-on labs (detailed getting started)

 You can learn how to build functions with OpenFaaS using our hands-on labs in the [OpenFaaS workshop](http://github.com/openfaas/workshop).